abdullah20401/random-ayah-generator/README.md

 ## 🙌 Acknowledgments

 Thanks to the Quran API for providing accurate data.
-Inspired by the beauty of the Quʾrān and the desire to share its wisdom.
+Inspired by the beauty of the Qurʾān and the desire to share its wisdom.